-Similar species: The western foxsnake (P. ramspotti) is extremely similar to the eastern foxsnake.
-In Missouri, it is mainly identified by its different geographic distribution: the western foxsnake is restricted to a few counties in the northwestern corner of the state, while the eastern foxsnake occurs only in a few counties along the Mississippi River floodplain north from St. Louis.
-The western species has an average of 37 large brown blotches on the back and smaller ones on the sides.
+- The western foxsnake (P. ramspotti) is very similar to the eastern foxsnake.
+In Missouri, these two species are mainly identified by their different geographic distribution: the eastern foxsnake occurs only in a few counties along the Mississippi River floodplain from St. Louis and northward, while the western foxsnake is restricted to a few counties in the northwestern corner of the state.
+The western species has an average of 37 dark blotches on the back.

 Habitat and Conservation

 Although it can defend itself by trying to bite, by vibrating its tail ominously, and by emitting a stinky smell when attacked, this snake often becomes food for hawks and other predators.
 The eggs and juveniles are especially vulnerable to predation.